bossnass1986/barista/README.md

 ## Public Visitor

-As a public, unauthenticated visitor to a restaurant I can:
+As a public, unauthenticated visitor to a supplier I can:

+* Browse all products
+* Browse products by product types
+* Add a product to my cart
+* View my cart
+* Remove a product from my cart
+* Increase the quantity of a product in my cart
+* Log in, which does not clear the cart
-* Maintain a separate shopping cart for each restaurant I browse
+* Maintain a separate shopping cart for each supplier I browse
 * Purchase items in a shopping cart when I provide my email, billing address, shipping address, and credit card number.
 * Create an account
 * When I create an account, then I expect to receive a welcome email
 * Login with my account and become an authenticated shopper

+Unauthenticated users are NOT allowed to:

+* View another user’s private data (such as current order, etc.)
+* Checkout (until they log in)
+* View the administrator screens or use administrator functionality
+* Make themselves an administrator

 ### First-time User Experience